Completed research

 Project partners: 55 university partners from 33 European countries

-Description : The EU project "University Educators for Sustainable Development" aims to strengthen the sustainability skills of teachers at European universities through professional development.
-55 partners from the higher education sector from 33 European countries have joined forces and over the next three years will identify existing training opportunities for university teachers in the respective countries, identify flagship initiatives, develop educational resources and set up an academy on education for sustainable development, which will enable scientists and teachers to acquire sustainability skills in order to be able to competently convey the topic to students and thus contribute to transformative university development.
+Description: The EU project "University Educators for Sustainable Development" aims to strengthen the sustainability competences of teachers at European universities through professional development.
+55 partners from the higher education sector from 33 European countries have joined forces and over the next three years will identify existing further education programmes for university teachers in the respective countries, identify flagship initiatives, develop educational resources and establish an academy on education for sustainable development, which will enable scientists and teachers to acquire sustainability skills in order to be able to competently communicate the topic to students and thus contribute to transformative university development.
 In addition to the university institutional level, awareness of the structural link between sustainability, continuing education and university quality assurance should also be created at a political level.
 The project is based on the work and activities of the COPERNICUS Alliance, the European university network for sustainable development, and the People's Sustainability Treaty on Higher Education, which was adopted in 2012 as part of the Rio+20 UN Conference on Sustainable Development.

 UE4SD Newsletter